opengento/flyimg-akeneo/README.md

 - [ ] Test it with couple of frameworks, Phalcon Php is a good candidate.
 - [ ] Add overlays functionality (Text on top of the image)
 - [ ] Storage auto-mapping
+- [ ] Add support for FLIFF, BPG and JPEG2000

 Licence: MIT